Architecture#

 Autostart and reboot#

-Docker mode: docker run uses --restart unless-stopped.
+Container mode: outer containers use --restart unless-stopped.
 If the container was running when the host shut down, it is typically started again when the Docker daemon comes up after reboot. gh sr down runs docker stop; a stopped container is not brought back on boot until you run gh sr up (or start the container another way).

 Native mode: A normal gh sr up starts the listener as a background process that does not survive reboot.
 Install autostart once per instance:

-gh sr service install # all runners (native only; docker rows are skipped)
+gh sr service install # all runners (native only; container rows are skipped)

 gh sr service install myrunner # one runner block